zefrenchwan/patterns/README.md

 For a relation:
 * **roles** and **values** as a map.
 For instance: subject = Paris, Object = Europe
+* values are time-dependent: they may appear in a relation during a given period, not the full relation lifecycle

 ### Metadata